Use the “Login” or “Create an Account” button. Fill out your information.

 Intensive practicing with or without a partner is best scheduled at the studio.

-The DanceWell Ballroom Program also has weekly Dances so students can practice their dancing.
+The DanceWell Ballroom Program also has Weekly Dances and Socials so students can practice their dancing.
 The parties give you the chance to dance in a “nightclub” atmosphere that will help you recognize one dance from another, dance with multiple partners, and learn to maneuver on a crowded dance floor.

 Dance Floor Etiquette